Ballantyne (Charlotte neighborhood): Ballantyne Corporate Park

+The Bowl at Ballantyne

+The Bowl at Ballantyne in 2024.

-In an effort to transform Ballantyne from a corporate park into a walk-able, dense community, Northwood announced plans to construct a 25-acre mixed-use development on the current site of The Golf Club at Ballantyne.
+In an effort to transform Ballantyne from a corporate park into a walkable, dense community, Northwood announced plans to construct a 25-acre mixed-use development on the current site of The Golf Club at Ballantyne.
 Phase I of the development includes 1,200 multifamily units, 300,000 sqft of retail, a 3,5000-seat amphitheater, multiple parks, and a greenway.
 In May 2022 Northwood Investors gave more details about this phase, it will include 70,000 sqft of retail space and 350 apartments in a 26-story residential high rise.
 The retail space will be anchored by Olde Mecklenburg Brewery which will be a, this will be 14,000 sqft building with a 7,000 sqft patio.
 Ballantyne's first brewery.
 Phase II includes an additional 1,000 multifamily units, 300 townhomes, and 400,000 sqft of additional office space.